dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  If you've been playing poker for half an hour and you still don't know who the patsy is, you're the patsy.
+  If you don't like something, change it.
+If you can't change it, change your attitude.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1321 days)